yeojz/metalsmith-react-templates/README.md

 # metalsmith-react-templates
+A templating plugin using React JS templates

+## About
-  A metalsmith plugin to render files using ReactJS based templates.
+`metalsmith-react-tempates` is a metalsmith plugin to render files using ReactJS based templates.
+It can be used as a drop-in replacement for `metalsmith-templates`.
-  It is a drop-in replacement for `metalsmith-templates` that focuses only on React JS as a templating tool.

 ## Installation